Raspberry Pi user manual

 sudo reboot

-- Added the overlay support
+- The overlay support

 dtoverlay=fly-tft-v2

-) file - Some systems may have a default fb0 device, FLY-TFT will be assigned to fb1 device, you need to modify the configuration file to enable the fb1 device
+) - Some systems may have a default fb0 device, FLY-TFT will be assigned to fb1 device, you need to modify the configuration file to enable the fb1 device

 - Execute the command